dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     Save and close the **settings.json** file when you are done.

-1. Click on the icon for the "**Explorer**" panel, select select the "**SQL Database Scripts\Create SQL Database Objects.sql**" file.
+1. Click on the icon for the "**Explorer**" panel, select the "**SQL Database Scripts\Create SQL Database Objects.sql**" file.
 This script creates the following objects:

     - The "**dbo.Measurement**" table.
 This table is structured to match the data being sent by the Node-RED flow Intel NUC.
 It has the following columns:
         - "**MeasurementID**" is a dynamically generated ID for each row in the database.